villflakken/gravipy/README.md

       At the time this script contained all these functions, it was well over 1k lines, and desperately needed tidying up.
    3. `read_procedures.py` outlines each data type's reading's program flow.
    4. `read_misctools.py` contains miscellaneous tools; tools that would help the scripts function as intended - in most cases simply used as a a script in which to put smaller functions, thus increasing the programmer's ability to read the main program flow.
-   5. `read_sifters.py` contains all the binary data sifters, as directly translated from the IDL source code (as seen in `src_scripts/`).
+   5. `read_sifters.py` contains all the binary data sifters, as directly translated from the IDL source code (the found in `src_scripts/`).
    6. `testrun.py` is a simple script that shows an example of how one may initiate the system, and contains all the parameters one could need - a user is meant to run this function or copy-paste its contents, with as much parameters as the user would need.

 ---
-###### If the program ever starts quoting the movie The Princess Bride (1987), then rest assured of the fact, and know, that you have done something horribly wrong.
+###### If the program ever starts quoting the movie The Princess Bride (1987), then rest assured of the fact, and know this, that you have done something horribly wrong.

 If you're interested in reading the code itself, you'll see that I've made comments with abbreviations/acronyms in some places: